-blood recorded in milligrams of alcohol per 100 millimeters of blood or milligrams.
+Blood Alcohol Content is the amount of alcohol in your blood recorded in milligrams of alcohol per 100 milliliters of blood.
 Your BAC depends on the amount of blood (which increases with weight) and the amount of alcohol you consume over time (how fast you drink).
-The faster you drink, the higher the BAC, as the liver can only handle about one drink per hour - the rest builds up in your blood.
-Effects on Driving BAC Effects on Body Condition Mellow feeling, slight .02 Less inhibited body warmth Less alert, less selffocused.
-Noticeable relaxation .05 coordination impairment begins Drunk driving limit, Definite impairment in impaired .08 coordination & judgement coordination and judgement Noisy, possible Reduction in .10 embarrassing behavior, reaction time. mood swinas
+The faster you drink, the higher your BAC, as the liver can only handle about one drink per hour-the rest builds up in your blood.